steelbreeze/state.js/docs/state.md

 if many or none evaluate true, and there is no 'else transition' defined, the machine is deemed illformed and an exception will be thrown.

 **Terminate**: `number` , Entering a terminate `PseudoState` implies that the execution of this state machine by means of its state object is terminated.

-## Class: Region
-An element within a state machine model that is a container of Vertices.

-Regions are implicitly inserted into composite state machines as a container for vertices.
-They only need to be explicitly defined if orthogonal states are required.

-Region extends the Element class and inherits its public interface.

-**vertices**: `Array.&lt;Vertex&gt;` , The set of vertices that are children of the region.
-**defaultName**: `string` , The name given to regions that are are created automatically when a state is passed as a vertex's parent.
-Regions are automatically inserted into state machine models as the composite structure is built; they are named using this static member.
-Update this static member to use a different name for default regions.
-### fsm.Region.Region(name, state)

-Creates a new instance of the Region class.

-**Parameters**

-**name**: `string`, The name of the region.

-**state**: `State`, The parent state that this region will be a child of.

-### fsm.Region.getParent()

-Returns the parent element of this region.

-**Returns**: `Element`, The parent element of the region.

-### fsm.Region.accept(visitor, arg1, arg2, arg3, arg4)

-Accepts an instance of a visitor and calls the visitRegion method on it.

-**Parameters**

-**visitor**: `Visitor.&lt;TArg1&gt;`, The visitor instance.

-**arg1**: `TArg1`, An optional argument to pass into the visitor.

-**arg2**: `any`, An optional argument to pass into the visitor.

-**arg3**: `any`, An optional argument to pass into the visitor.

-**arg4**: `any`, An optional argument to pass into the visitor.

-**Returns**: `any`, Any value can be returned by the visitor.

 ## Class: State
 An element within a state machine model that represents an invariant condition within the life of the state machine instance.